Lucas Gilbreath

-Lucas Grant Gilbreath (born March 5, 1996) is an American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
+Lucas Grant Gilbreath (born March 5, 1996) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies.
 He made his MLB debut in 2021.

 Amateur career

 Gilbreath attended Legacy High School in Broomfield, Colorado.
 He was drafted by the Colorado Rockies in the 36th round of the 2014 MLB draft, but did not sign and played college baseball at the University of Minnesota.
 In 2016, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.
 He was again drafted by the Rockies, this time in the seventh round of the 2017 MLB draft, and signed.

 Professional career

-Gilbreath began his career with the rookie ball Grand Junction Rockies.
-In 2018, Gilbreath pitched for the Single-A Asheville Tourists, recording a 7-8 record and 5.04 ERA with 119 strikeouts in 116.0 innings pitched.
+Gilbreath began his career with the rookie–level Grand Junction Rockies.
+In 2018, Gilbreath pitched for the Single-A Asheville Tourists, recording a 7-8 record and 5.04 ERA with 119 strikeouts in 116 innings pitched.
 He spent the 2019 season with the High-A Lancaster JetHawks, pitching to a 5-10 record and 5.81 ERA with 143 strikeouts in 28 appearances.

-The Rockies added him to their 40-man roster after the 2020 season.
+On November 20, 2020, the Rockies added Gilbreath to their 40-man roster to protect him from the Rule 5 draft.
 On April 17, 2021, Gilbreath was promoted to the major leagues for the first time, however he was optioned down the next day without making an appearance.
 He was recalled to the active roster on May 1.
-He made his MLB debut that day, and pitched an inning of relief, but allowed a home run to the Arizona Diamondbacks’ Josh Rojas.
-Gilbreath was amongst the best Rockies relievers all season, posting an ERA of 3.38 in 47 games.
+Gilbreath made his MLB debut that day and pitched an inning of relief, but allowed a home run to the Arizona Diamondbacks' Josh Rojas.
+Gilbreath was amongst the best Rockies relievers in his rookie campaign, posting an ERA of 3.38 in 47 games.
 He had 44 strikeouts in 42 2/3 innings.
 Gilbreath appeared in 47 contests for Colorado in 2022 as well.
-In 43.0 innings pitched, he posted a 2-0 record and 4.19 ERA with 49 strikeouts.
+In 43 innings pitched, he posted a 2-0 record and 4.19 ERA with 49 strikeouts.

 On March 7, 2023, it was announced that Gilbreath would undergo Tommy John surgery, ending his season before it began.
+On August 16, 2024, Gilbreath was activated from the injured list to make his return from surgery.
+In three appearances for the Rockies, he allowed six runs on seven hits with no strikeouts in one inning of work.

+Gilbreath was optioned to the Triple-A Albuquerque Isotopes to begin the 2025 season.
+Gilbreath was designated for assignment by the Rockies on April 27, 2025.
+He cleared waivers and was sent outright to Albuquerque on April 29.
+On August 22, the Rockies selected Gilbreath's contract, adding him to their active roster.
+He made one appearance for the team, allowing one run with two strikeouts across one inning pitched.
+On October 31, Gilbreath was removed from the 40-man roster and sent outright to Albuquerque; he subsequently chose to reject the assignment and elect free agency.